miekg/learninggo/basics.md

 This can be shortened to \lstinline|a := [...]int{1, 2, 3}|, where Go counts
 the elements automatically.

-\gomarginpar{A composite literal allows you to assign a value directly to an array, slice, or map.
+A> A composite literal allows you
+A> to assign a value directly to an array, slice, or map.
-See \nref{sec:constructors and composite literals} on page \pageref{sec:constructors and composite literals} for more information.}
+A> See (#constructors and composite literals) for more information.

 When declaring arrays you *always* have to type something in between the square brackets, either a number or three dots (\verb|...|), when using a composite literal.